Chapter 3: Breath as System

 Coach Breath has been waiting for this.
 The Dolphin knows that breath is never alone.
 Every breath you take is happening inside a working body — a body that is also moving, sleeping, digesting, thinking, feeling, navigating stress, recovering from yesterday's effort, preparing for tomorrow's.
 Breath is woven through all of it.
 Change one thread, and the others shift.
 Train a body in one domain, and the breath changes.
 Change the breath, and the body changes back.

 This chapter takes the autonomic nervous system you have already met — the one Coach Cold and Coach Hot first introduced through the cold and the warm — and puts breath at its center.
 You will see breath and exercise as one system.
 You will see breath and sleep as one system.
 You will see breath and the vagus nerve as one system.
 You will see breath and stress, which may be the most important of all, as one system.
+The chapter then closes with a statistics lesson — Lesson 3.5 — that gives you the tools to read the integration literature honestly and to read the "breath cured my anxiety" claims you will encounter for the rest of your life with care.
 By the end of the chapter, the Dolphin hopes you will not be able to think about breath again as a separate practice from your life.
 You will see it as the thread it has always been — running through everything you do, available at any moment, asking only to be noticed.

 Three reminders before we begin.